samgrant400/TownGenerator/Readme.md

 Usage:

-View the `TownBuilder.cs` file to see how the generation is initiated.
+View the `TownTileBuilder.cs` and `TownMeshBuilder.cs` file to see how the generation is initiated.

 Todos:

 1. Migrate the scripts to use UnityEngine.Vector2.
 2. Reduce GC allocation for generation (Now its around 100MB)
 3. Make the generation multithreaded via jobs
+4. Support water
+5. remove all the options that can be removed but maintian functionality
+6. rework interface to be explcit and friendly

 ### License ###

-Copyright 2018 Zulfa Juniadi
+Copyright 2018 Zulfa Juniadi  & 2021 Twobob

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: